laminas/laminas-form/docs/book/v3/form-element-manager.md

 The form element manager will provide the form with the custom element which is created by the form element manager, like before: with or without explicit registration of the element.

-## Why Using the Form Element Manager?
+## Why Use the Form Element Manager?

-- Allows to overwrite or to extend elements without change form specifications.
+- It allows overwriting or extending elements without changing form specifications.
-- Allows decoration of elements, like adding a database adapter without passing the adapter through all layers of a form.
+- It allows decoration of elements, like adding a database adapter without passing the adapter through all layers of a form.
-- Handles correct instantiation with configuration and dependencies of elements, fieldsets and forms.
+- It manages instantiation and initialization of elements, fieldsets and forms, including all dependencies and configuration options.
-- Allows usage and configuration of custom elements without prior registration of the elements.
+- It allows usage and configuration of custom elements without prior registration of the elements.
-- Handles all types of objects of a form; elements, fieldsets and the form itself.
+- It handles all form object types: elements, fieldsets and the form itself.

 ## Learn More